thunder/thunder-distribution/docs/developer-guide/setup.md

 ### Quick start

-To have a quick start call the following commands:
+To have a quick start run the following commands:

 ```bash
 cd docroot
 php core/scripts/drupal quick-start thunder
 ```

-**NOTE:** This command is only useful to try Thunder out locally, but it's not the way to run it in production nor to create a new project based on Thunder.
+**NOTE:** This command is only useful to try Thunder locally, but not to run it in production nor to start a new project based on Thunder.

 ### Beyond quick install